Laws and Regulations

 Penalties implemented shall be proportionate to the extent of non-compliance and the number of non-compliant units placed on the market.

-Even if the exact eco-design requirements for textile are not known as of today, companies are already proactively thinking about how they can measure and improve the different product parameters: durability, circularity, presence of harmful substances etc. Traceability allows brands to stay ahead of the curve to have a better control on the composition and the environmental characteristics of their products by giving visibility on the suppliers, their processes and the materials used.
+Even if the exact ecodesign requirements for textiles are not known as of today, it is important for companies to start thinking about how they can measure and improve the different product parameters: durability, circularity, presence of harmful substances, etc. Traceability allows brands to have better control over the composition and the environmental characteristics of their products by giving visibility to the suppliers, their processes, and the materials used.
+Even though traceability will most likely not be sufficient to comply with all the requirements, collecting data and building preferred communication channels with the suppliers will give brands a valuable head start for when the delegated acts will come.

 How TrusTrace can help?